Will you choose the standard boring structure or challenge yourself to a better presentation?

 - Man in a hole – fall, rise.
 Example: Pride and Prejudice (Jane Austen, 1813)

 I know you love data so you can see more about these individual story arcs in this BBC article.
-And if that’s not enough, take a look at the actual data for specific books! (warning: very detailed yet cool info.)
+And if that’s not enough, take a look at the actual data for specific books!
+(Updated 2020 May: This information is no longer available.)